muzkii/PixelPlay/README.md

         ```

-    2. Border : The border is the line that wraps around the element’s content and padding.
+    2. Border : <br>

+        The border is the line that wraps around the element’s content and padding.
 It lies between the margin and the padding.
 Borders are used to visually separate or highlight an element.
 Borders can have different styles (solid, dashed, dotted, etc.) and can be of varying widths and colors.

     Implementation :
         ```bash
                 /* Simple border for all sides */